Semiframes: the algebra of semitopologies and actionable coalitions: Semiframes: compatible complete semilattices

 \begin{rmrk} Definition~\ref{defn.semi.to.dg} and Lemma~\ref{lemm.Fr.semiframe} are the start of our development.
 Once we have built more machinery, we will have a pair of translations: \begin{itemize*} \item Definition~\ref{defn.semi.to.dg} and Lemma~\ref{lemm.Fr.semiframe} go from semitopologies to semiframes. \item Definition~\ref{defn.st.g} and Lemma~\ref{lemm.St.semitop} go from semiframes to semitopologies. \end{itemize*} These translations are part of a dual pair of functors between categories of semitopologies and semiframes, as described in Definitions~\ref{defn.morphism.semitopologies} and~\ref{defn.category.of.spatial.graphs} and Proposition~\ref{prop.semitop.adjunction}.

-In semitopologies, we have real points and open sets that are sets of real points; everything is concrete.
+Semitopologies are (relatively) concrete: we have concrete points and open sets that are sets of points.
 Semiframes are more abstract: we have a join-complete semilattice, and a compatibility relation.
-The duality will show how these two worlds interact and reflect each other. \end{rmrk}
+The duality we are about to build will show how these two worlds interact and reflect each other. \end{rmrk}

 We conclude with a simple technical lemma: \begin{lemm} Suppose $(\ns X,\leq,\ast)$ is a semiframe (a complete semilattice with a compatibility relation) and $x\in\ns X$.
 Then: \begin{enumerate*} \item $\neg(x\ast\tbot_{\ns X})$ and in particular $\neg(\tbot_{\ns X}\ast\tbot_{\ns X})$. \item $x\ast x$ if and only if $x\neq\tbot_{\ns X}$. \item $x\ast\ttop_{\ns X}$ if and only if $x\neq\tbot_{\ns X}$. \item $\ttop_{\ns X}\ast\ttop_{\ns X}$ holds precisely if $\ns X$ is nonempty (Example~\ref{xmpl.empty.semiframe}). \end{enumerate*} \end{lemm} \begin{proof} We consider each part in turn: \begin{enumerate} \item Recall from Definition~\ref{defn.complete.semilattice}(\ref{item.bot.X}) that $\tbot_{\ns X}=\bigvee\varnothing$.
 By distributivity (Definition~\ref{defn.compatibility.relation}(\ref{item.compatible.distributive}))